AlexSafatli/Pylogeny/README.md

     heu = parsimonyGreedy(ls,ls.getRootTree())
     heu.explore()

-You can print the Newick string for the global optimum or tree with the maximum likelihood by calling the following function on that object.
+You can print the Newick string for the global optimum or tree with the maximum likelihood by calling the following functions.

     globalMax = ls.getGlobalOptimum()
     print ls.getTree(globalMax)